annabellehx/neural-network/README.md

 CNET ID: ahuang02

-To build and run the neural network programs, use the commands `module load openblas`, `module load cuda`, and `make neural_net`.
+To build and run the neural network programs, use the command `make neural_net`.

 ### CPU Native